Best baby car seats

-Child car seats are designed to protect children's soft bones and vulnerable internal organs at each stage of development, from birth to the age of 12 or when they reach 135cm tall.
+Child car seats, on the other hand, are designed to protect children's soft bones and vulnerable internal organs at each stage of development, from birth to the age of 12 or when they reach 135cm tall.

-But babies need different levels of protection compared with toddlers and older children, so you need to make sure you're getting a car seat that is suitable specifically for newborns and younger babies.
-This will ensure that your baby will travel in the best position and be supported all the way.
+But newborn babies need different levels of protection from toddlers and older children.
+So you need to make sure you're getting a car seat that's suitable specifically for younger babies, to ensure they travel in the best position and are supported all the way.

 To find out which seats we recommend, see our car seat reviews.

-To reduce the risk of injuries to your baby in the event of a crash, a baby car seat needs to:
+To reduce the risk of injuries to your baby in the event of a crash, a newborn car seat needs to:

 - make sure your baby’s head doesn't move around, which causes the neck to stretch